 When performing the lat pulldowns exercises, typical sources of error are abandoning body tension and switching to a hunched back and pulling the pulldown bar too deep down to the shoulders at the end of the pulling phase, as well as fully extending the arms at the end of each repetition.
 These mistakes can lead to injuries to the back, shoulder, and elbow joints and should therefore be avoided.

 It is crucial to select a weight that will allow you to have complete control over your body throughout the exercise.
 Always pay close attention to your body when performing any exercise, and stop if you feel pain or discomfort.
 Include proper warm-ups, rest, and nutrition into your exercise program for continual progress and body strength.
+To measure your exercises you can use a vbt device.
 The outcome of your workouts ultimately depends on how you recover from them.
+If you have any questions, don’t hesitate to ask!
+Leave a comment or contact us here.